rovitotv/DigitalFreedomWithRaspberryPI/email.md

 sudo apt-get install pyzor
 ```

-Then edit /etc/spamassassin/local.cf and at the bottom before the last line add
+Then edit /etc/spamassassin/local.cf and at the bottom after the last line add
 the following:

 ```bash